 5: Extract the Benefits from Plants

 Well-managed plants could be a great source of dissolved oxygen for your aquarium.
-If you have live plants, you should know how to extract the benefits from plants.
+Therefore, if you have live plants, you should know how to extract the benefits from plants.
 Otherwise, plants will do more harm than good in terms oxygen concentration of your tank.

 - Ensure proper lighting throughout the tank; it will help plants to grow by photosynthesis, and as well as you will get dissolved oxygen.